braze-inc/braze-docs/_docs/_api/endpoints/export/user_data/post_users_global_control_group.md

   - Campaigns
   - Segment

-description: "This article outlines details about the Users in Gloabl Control Groups Braze endpoint."
+description: "This article outlines details about the Users in Global Control Groups Braze endpoint."
 ---
 {% api %}
 # Users by Global Control Group